AkiKurisu/UniChat/README.md

 ## Introduction

-With `Unity.Sentis` the release of, we can use some neural network models in Runtime, including the text vector embedding model (Text Embedding Model) for natural language processing.
+With the release of `Unity.Sentis`, we can use some neural network models at Runtime, including the text embedding model (Text Embedding Model) for natural language processing.

 Although chatting with AI is nothing new, in games, how to design a conversation that does not deviate from the developer's ideas but is more flexible is a difficult point.